Appendix (and satellite)

 Those considering installing a system (under the definition of a system above) are advised to read the appropriate electrical code of practice.

 As a bit of controversial food for thought.
-I have to say that speaking as a TV engineer (or more accurately an ex TV engineer) I cannot actually imagine how a TV, or an aerial amp come to that, could actually put dangerous voltages out of the aerial socket(s).
+I have to say that speaking as a TV engineer (or more accurately an ex TV engineer) I cannot actually imagine how a TV, or an aerial amp come to that, could put dangerous voltages out of the aerial socket(s).
 In fact in August 2011 I phoned round 7 of our best (ex) customers [we supplied TV service manuals up to July 2010] and none of them had ever seen such a fault condition.
-The only possible method would be some ignoramus who knows nothing about TVs trying to mend it, and even then it`d probably blow the power supply, or just lie there dead (the TV that is).
+The only possible method would be some ignoramus who knows nothing about TVs trying to mend it, and even then it`d almost certainly just blow the power supply, or just lie there dead (the TV that is).
 But if, by some incredible set of circumstances, a particular piece of equipment managed to develop a fault which could put mains voltage onto said socket (and I`ve never seen it in 15 years) I`d have thought it`d be far more likely it`d blow the fuse(s) or even blow out a PCB track.

 And anyway years spent delving into the depths of TVs whilst they`re switched on means I`ve had dozens of mains shocks * (though it`s advisable not to be touching anything earthed whilst this happens though ! ).
 What can I say ?
 I`m still here.